axelvaldez/radical-companies/_posts/wellbeing/2023-02-02-investing-for-wellbeing-not-just-wealth.markdown

  <p>The two women walking in front of me were talking about what they wished existed.
 They seem to have some money to invest, but they didn&rsquo;t dare do so.
 The woman on my left suggested to the one my right to invest in &ldquo;somebody you know, maybe someone in your family?&rdquo;</p>
  <p>&ldquo;But,&rdquo; responded right woman, &ldquo;I don&rsquo;t have anybody like that!&rdquo;</p>
  <p>Left woman laughed and said, &ldquo;Well, neither do I. And I don&rsquo;t have that much to invest, either.&rdquo;</p>
  <p>A bit later, left woman brought up &ldquo;community&rdquo; and right woman said, &ldquo;yes, right, I wish I knew where my money went.
 The big funds end up investing in things I don&rsquo;t like.
-They may not even know.
 They invest in a clen business that owns another business that owns a business that is selling some crap like vaporizers.&rdquo; And, oh, the irony: she said this just as they were walking in front of a store that sold <em>CBT vapes</em>.</p>
  <p>A bit later they walked ahead as I got to my where I was going.</p>

 <h1><span class="_paradigm">RADICAL</span> Investments</h1>